Breadcrumb

 2 Caller type is determined by the counselor based on the interaction.

 3 Pregnant and Postpartum status is a subcategory of Calling for Self.
 Pregnant and Postpartum status is reported when a person says in a conversation that they are pregnant or postpartum.
-42% of callers did not mention their pregnancy or postpartum status.
+28% of callers declined to answer or were unable to be determined.

 Date Last Reviewed: